โš ๏ธ

 Packaging that can be organically recovered through composting.
 PPWR distinguishes industrial compostable from home compostable.
 Permitted only for specific applications (e.g., tea bags, coffee capsules, some fresh food wrapping).
 Technical criteria pending ACT-05.

 Void Space / Minimization RuleArt.
-24 PPWR
+24 and Art.
+10 PPWR

 Life Cycle Assessment (LCA)Not directly applicable under PPWR